cabalamat/frambozenapp/doc/coding_standards.md

-# Coding standards
+# Coding Standards

-This page lists coding standards that Bozen will conform to.
+This page lists coding standards and conventions that Bozen will conform to.

 [TOC]